Cosmetica-cc/Kupe/README.md

 ### Debugging Screens

 Kupe provides a simple screen debugger that lets you browse the component hierarchy with your keyboard.
-Call `Screens.enableDebug()` to enable the debugger on all screens.
+Call `Screens.setAllowDebug(true)` to enable using the debugger, then hit Ctrl+Shift+I while in a Kupe screen.

 ### Compound Components